 Top Things to See and Do

-- Visit the Acropolis – Located in Athens, this magnificent temple is a great place to learn about Athen’s history, get a great view of the city, or the nearby ruins.
-During the summer, the place is swarming with tourists and sadly, the temple is always under construction but the views are great!
+- Visit the Acropolis – Located in Athens, this magnificent temple is a great place to learn about Athen’s history while you get a great view of the city and the nearby ruins.
+During the summer, the place is swarming with tourists and sadly, the Parthenon is always under construction, but the views are great!

-- Explore the Past – Greece is where western civilization began and every where you turn, you will find ruins thousands of years old.
-Start in Athens with the museums, Acropolis, the surrounding ruins (the Agora is wonderful), and then set off to explore the ruins of Delphi, Sparta, and Crete.
+- Explore the Past – Greece is where western civilization began and everywhere you turn, you will find ruins that are thousands of years old.
+Start in Athens with the museums, the Acropolis and surrounding ruins (the Agora is wonderful), and then set off to explore the ruins of Delphi, Sparta, and Crete.
 If you love history, you’ll love Greece.

 - Explore the Beaches – From Crete to Santorini to Corfu, the Greek islands are some of the best in the world.
-Soak in the sun, white sand, blue roofed houses, and just relax.
-Santorini is famous for couples and Ios is great for parties and meeting other young travelers.
+Soak in the sun, admire the white sand and blue-roofed houses, and just relax.
+Santorini is famous for couples, while Ios is great for parties and meeting other young travelers.
 Some off the beaten path islands include Rhodes, Kos, and Helios.
 During the summer, most of the islands are full so book early.
 Read More: My guide to the Greek Islands.

 - Attend the Hellenic Festival - Every summer, the Hellenic Festival in Athens has concerts and performance theater, including reenactments of Greek tragedy.
-It’s one of the country’s top cultural events and if you can coincide your visit with it, you’ll see just how proud of their past the Greeks are.
+It’s one of the country’s top cultural events and if if coincides with your visit, you’ll see just how proud the Greeks are of their past.

-- Olympia – See the ruins of Olympia and where the famous Olympic games all started.
-There is also a great Temple of Zeus that has been reconstructed here.
+- Olympia – See the ruins of Olympia, the place where the famous Olympic games all started.
+There is also a great reconstructed Temple of Zeus here.

 - Meteora – Located mid-way through Greece, Meteora is famous for its monasteries that sit atop sheer rock mountains.
-They are a stunning site to see and worth the steep trek up to the top.
+They are a stunning sight to see and worth the steep trek up to the top.
+Although more than twenty monasteries used to perch on the steep rocks, only six remain today.
 They were a highlight of my visit to Greece.
-Although more than twenty monasteries used to perch on the steep rocks, only six remain today.
-For me, it’s one of the highlights of the Greek mainland.

-- Sun in Corfu – The Greek Islands may get all the press but sunny Corfu on Greece’s west coast is also a good place to enjoy the beach too.
-It’s a popular destination for young backpackers but once you get out of the main town, you avoid all of them.
+- Take in the Sun in Corfu – The Greek Islands may get all the press but sunny Corfu on Greece’s west coast is also a good place to enjoy the beach too.
+It’s a popular destination for young backpackers, but once you get out of the main town, you avoid all of them.

 - Delphi Ruins – Delphi has always been a place of historic and spiritual significance.
-This is where the omniscient Oracle would contact Apollo and give advise to those seeking good fortune.
-Although the eternal flame is no longer burnt inside, a visit to the Temple of Apollo is obligatory.
+This is where the omniscient Oracle would contact Apollo and give advice to those seeking good fortune.
+Although the eternal flame no longer burns inside, a visit to the Temple of Apollo is obligatory.

 - Mount Olympus – Mount Olympus is the home of ancient gods.
-From here they would control the lives of mortal men.
+From here the gods would control the lives of mortal men.
 Any climb to Mount Olympus starts from the town of Litochoro.
-A walk up this mountain will be strenuous and mystical and you’ll see why Greeks thought it was this mountain the gods ruled from.
+A walk up this mountain will be strenuous and mystical and you’ll see why Greeks thought it was this mountain from which the gods ruled.

 - Hike the Samaria Gorge – For the outdoor enthusiasts out there, this is considered one of the best hiking experiences in Greece.
-While it isn’t the shortest or easiest trek, the Samaria Gorge does promise beautiful landscape, fantastic photo opportunities, and a great workout.
-Most people come to Greece for the beaches so you’ll find very few people cluttering up the landscape.
+While it isn’t the shortest or easiest trek, the Samaria Gorge does promise beautiful landscapes, fantastic photo opportunities, and a great workout.
+Most people come to Greece for the beaches so you’ll find very few people cluttering up the trail.

-- Patra Carnival – Every year, mid-January, the city of Petra is host to what is basically a month-and-a-half long party.
-There are a slew of events, both major and minor, increasingly crazy weekends, and various costume parades, that even feature floats.
-It’s usually a good idea to get hotel reservations well in advance for this shindig.
+- Patra Carnival – Every year in mid-January, the city of Patra is host to what is basically a month-and-a-half-long party.
+There are a slew of events, both major and minor; increasingly crazy weekends; and various costume parades, which even feature floats.
+It’s usually a good idea to make hotel reservations well in advance for this shindig.

-- Archaeological Museum of Iraklio – The number one attraction on Crete, this museum also happens to be the second largest Archeological feature in Greece next to the museum in Athens.
+- Archaeological Museum of Iraklio – The number one attraction on Crete, this museum also happens to be Greece’s second largest archaeological museum next to the museum in Athens.
 There is a stunning collection here, which highlights the Cretan civilization (dating back from Neolithic times, through to the Roman empire).

-- Santorini – Although it is one of many Greek islands, many consider it to be the most spectacular.
+- Santorini – Although it but one of the numerous Greek islands, many consider it to be the most spectacular.
 Aside from the beautiful landscape and volcanic presence, it is a great place for beachside camping, winery tours, scuba diving, and more.
-It’s incredibly popular but the prices here are still affordable once you get out of the main town and the ruins on the southern part of the island were some of the best I saw.
+It’s incredibly popular, but the prices here are still affordable once you get out of the main town.
+The ruins on the southern part of the island were some of the best I saw.

-- Temple of Olympian Zeus – While you are walking about Athens, this is a great archeological site to stop at.
-This temple is massive and took over 700 years to construct (dating back to the 6th century).
+- Temple of Olympian Zeus – While you are walking about Athens, this is a great archaeological site to stop at.
+This temple is massive and took over 700 years to construct (dating back to the sixth century).
 There are a number of Corinthian columns still standing, though many have fallen.
 It’s quite an impressive sight.